What’s the Difference between a Hate or Bias Crime and a Bias Incident?

 • Creating racist or derogatory images/drawings.

-• Imitating someone with a disability, or mocking someone’s cultural norm or practice.
+• Imitating or mocking someone with a disability, or mocking someone’s cultural norm or practice.

 What is a Hate or Bias Crime?